-Per POST Policy, there is an exception to the minimum training requirement for short term or long term disability.
-This policy allows those who cannot participate in any form of training including watching videos, online content, and reading to receive a training requirement waiver.
+There is an exception to the minimum training requirement for short-term or long-term disability.
+This policy allows those who cannot participate in any form of training including watching videos, online content, and reading, to receive a training requirement waiver.
 To receive a waiver for disability, the waiver form must be completed by the employing agency along with a physician's note stating no training is possible under the current medical condition and the form is to be submitted to POST no later than July 31st.
 The waiver is 3.5 hours for every month while on disability.
 The peace officer/dispatcher is still responsible for any gap of hours between the waiver and the minimum requirement.

-I have an employee who just graduated from the academy or completed the waiver/reactivation in the training year.
+An employee graduated from the academy or completed the waiver/reactivation in the training year.
 Do they need annual training hours?

-Access to the agency portions of the ACADIS Portal are limited to those authorized by their respective chief, sheriff, or administrative officer as having authority on the agency’s behalf.
+Access to the agency portions of the Utah Online Portal are limited to those authorized by their respective chief, sheriff, or administrative officer as having authority on the agency’s behalf.
 The chief administrative officer for each agency can designate employees for this access.
-Individual persons are not allowed to self report training.
+Individual persons are not allowed to self-report training.
 To gain access, email email@example.com with your name, agency, and email contact for your chief administrative officer.
 An electronic form will be sent to the chief administrative officer digitally signing authorization into the portal.

-Is there a limit to how many times I can report hours?
+Is there a limit to how many times an agency can report hours?